viktorzetterstrom/open-trivia/README.md

 This project was created by me in one day at the School of Applied Technology as a part of Hack-day.

 ## Usage
- Clone the repository and install both the client and the server with your package manager of choice.
+ Clone the repository and install both the client and the server with npm.
 Start the application from the root folder by running
 * `npm run start-server`
 * `npm run start-client`